sn0w12/ComfyUI-Sn0w-Scripts/README.md

 ## Lora Management

 A major focus for me was making loras more manageable by letting users create their own lora loaders with specific folder paths and automatically loading loras based on tags.
-This makes it a lot easier to look through your loras, although also limits what loras you can use depending on your configuration.
-The custom lora loaders are configured in the ComfyUI settings and should look like this:
+This makes browsing through your Loras much easier, though it may limit which Loras you can use depending on your configuration.
+You can configure custom Lora loaders in the ComfyUI settings with the following format:
 ```
 ExampleName1:Value1
 ```

-You can also make it a lora stack by adding a number to the end:
+To create a Lora stack, add a number to the end:
 ```
 Styles XL:style:2
 ```